17 Subtle Signs You May Have Breast Cancer

 When a woman is examining herself for breast cancer, there's typically only one thing she's on the lookout for: a lump.
 Unfortunately, that tell-tale sign is just one of the many that can lead to a diagnosis.

-While a lump is still the most commonly-reported symptom, a study from the Cancer Research UK found one in six women who are diagnosed with breast cancer report a totally different issue to their doctors.
+While a lump is still the most commonly-reported symptom, a 2016 study from Cancer Research UK found one in six women who are diagnosed with breast cancer report a totally different issue to their doctors.
 The problem is not everyone books an appointment as quickly as they should once something comes up.
-“These women are more likely to delay going to the doctor compared to women with breast lump alone,” says study author Monica Koo, PhD.
-“It’s crucial that women are aware that a lump is not the only symptom of breast cancer.
-If they’re worried about any breast symptoms, the best thing to do is to get it checked by a doctor as soon as possible.”
+"These women are more likely to delay going to the doctor compared to women with breast lump alone," says study author Monica Koo, PhD.
+"It's crucial that women are aware that a lump is not the only symptom of breast cancer.
+If they're worried about any breast symptoms, the best thing to do is to get it checked by a doctor as soon as possible."